 American boatmen working feverishly under the cover of darkness to ferry the army across the East River to New York.
 (Photo Credit: New York Historical Society)

 Another soldier from Connecticut remembered making eleven river crossings that night, but no matter how hard Washington’s men pushed, extreme danger loomed as morning approached and a large part of the army still awaited evacuation.
 Without the cover of darkness to hide their retreat, it seemed like all would be lost.
 Providence, however, seemed to have other plans for the Americans.

 Throughout his life, Washington made many references to the “interposition of Providence” in the affairs of his army and country.
 The morning of Friday, August 30, 1776 was one of those moments when "Providence," which was the word Washington used to refer to God, smiled down on the Commander-in-Chief and his soldiers.
 As McCullough describes the scene, “Just at daybreak a heavy fog settled in over the whole of Brooklyn, concealing everything no less than had the night.”
 One soldier remembered the fog being so thick that one “could scarcely discern a man at six yards distance.”
 Shrouded by this seemingly divine fog, the remainder of the army made it safely across the river to New York.
 According to eyewitnesses, Washington was the last man to leave.

 General Washington directing his men during the evacuation from Long Island.
 (Photo Credit: Library of Congress)

 When the British climbed into the abandoned American redoubts later that morning, to their utter astonishment and dismay, “they could not find so much as a biscuit or a glass of rum wherewith to console themselves.”
-Just when it had seemed like the rebels had been at the end of their rope, now, they would live to fight another day.
+Just when it had seemed like the rebels were at the end of their rope, now, they would live to fight another day.
 General George Washington had saved his army from destruction.